Skip to content

 No other major CMS offers this.
 Not Webflow.
 Not Squarespace.
 Not Wix.
 WordPress 7.0 is AI-native at the platform level.

-Why WordPress Is the Best Platform for AI-Native Websites
+Why Is WordPress the Best Platform for AI-Native Websites?

 WordPress powers 43% of all websites on the internet as of March 2026, according to W3Techs.
 That is 8 times more than Shopify, the second-largest CMS, at around 5%.